What causes Valley Fever?

 You can use the links embedded here to access research papers, governmental, and news websites.
 You can also learn more about Valley Fever on the CDC website, Mayo Clinic website, and at the Valley Fever Americas Foundation website.

-What kinds of Valley Fever research are happening at UCSF/UC Berkeley?
+What kinds of Valley Fever research are happening?

 The questions our research group are interested in include: